polashmiya/om/README.md

-it's a .dotnet 6 project
+it's a dotnet 6 project